ayushi2019031/glownet.io/_posts/2025-09-13-getting-started-with-cuda.md

 ---
 layout: post
-title: "Getting Started With CUDA"
+title: "Introduction to GPU Computing with CUDA"
 permalink: /getting-started-with-cuda/
-description: "This blog talks about getting started with CUDA. "
+description: "This blog gives an introduction to GPU computing with CUDA, NVIDIA's programming framework.
+We learn about blocks, threads, and how they map to array indices, along with a walkthrough of a basic code end to end. "
 ---

 <script type="module">